-Tip: If you want to save just the audio of the call without the video, select MP3.
+Tip: If you want to save just the audio of the call without the video, go to the Audio tab and select MP3.

 Making an animated GIF

 To create a GIF, all you need to do is record an action or video on the screen and then save the animation in the GIF format.